kyma-project/api-gateway/docs/api-rule-cr.md

 ## Additional information

 When you fetch an existing APIRule CR, the system adds the **status** section which describes the status of the VirtualService and the Oathkeeper Access Rule created for this CR.
-This table lists the fields of the **status** section.
+The following table lists the fields of the **status** section.

 | Field   |  Description |
 |:---|:---|